uchicago-library/uchicago-library.github.io/docs/digital_collections.md

 capitalized version of the name of the list browse in IIIF.
-For instance, if the date list browse for a collection is called 'date' in IIIF, then the list browse object you create in the Wagtail admin interface should have =Date= for a label.
+For instance, if the date list browse for a collection is called 'date' in IIIF, then the list browse object you create in the Wagtail admin interface should have `Date` for a label.

 __Link text override__ tells Wagtail how to display the browse when it links to it.
 For example, the date list browse for the [Social